thepirat000/Audit.NET/src/Audit.WebApi/README.md

 }
 ```

+### Settings (Middleware)

+- **FilterByRequest()**: A function of the `HttpRequest` to determine whether the request should be logged or not.
+- **FilterByResponse()**: A function of the `HttpResponse` to determine whether the request should be logged or not.
+- **IncludeHeaders()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include the Http Request Headers or not.
+Default is false.
+- **IncludeRequestBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include or exclude the request body from the logs.
+Default is false.
+(Check the following note)
+- **IncludeResponseBody()**: Boolean (or function of the HTTP context that returns a boolean) to indicate whether to include response body or not.
+Default is false.
+- **WithEventType()**: A string (or a function of the HTTP context that returns a string) that identifies the event type.
+Can contain the following placeholders:
+  - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
+  - \{url}: replaced with the request URL.

 ## Audit Ignore attribute
 To selectively exclude certain controllers, actions or action parameters, you can decorate them with `AuditIgnore` attribute.

 For example: